Yajna: Buddhism

-Tadeusz Skorupski states that these sacrifices were a part of ritual way of life, and considered to have inherent efficacy, where doing these sacrifices yielded repayment and results without the priests or gods getting involved.
+Scholar of Buddhism Tadeusz Skorupski states that these sacrifices were a part of ritual way of life, and considered to have inherent efficacy, where doing these sacrifices yielded repayment and results without the priests or gods getting involved.
 These Vedic ideas, adds Skorupski, influenced "the formulation of Buddhist theory of generosity".
 Buddhist ideas went further, criticizing "the Brahmins for their decadence and failure to live in conformity with the Brahmanic legacy of the ancient Brahmins", who claimed the Vedic ancients "lived in self restraint, were ascetics, had no cattle, no gold, and no wealth".
 The Buddha sought return to more ancient values, states Tadeusz Skorupski, where the Vedic sages "had study as their grain and wealth, guarded the holy life as their treasure, praised morality, austerity and nonviolence; they performed sacrifices consisting of rice, barley and oil, but they did not kill the cows".

-Yajamana

-In Vedic rituals, the sacrifice is offered by a patron known as the yajamana.
-Commonly translated as "sacrificer", yajamana doesn't personally perform the sacrifice but rather hires priests for it.
-The yajamana acts as the patron, and the sacrifice is conducted for his benefit.

-Priests

-Vedic (Shrauta) yajnas are typically performed by four priests of the Vedic priesthood: the hota, the adhvaryu, the udgata and the Brahma.
-The functions associated with the priests were: